-These root vegetables make for colorful additions to a meal, and they are also quite good for you.
+These beautiful root vegetables make for nutritious additions to any meal.
 The many health benefits of beets include lowering blood pressure and boosting your physical performance when you exercise.

 Bees have nested in your home.
 How do you get rid of them humanely?
 There are no easy answers to this situation.
 The editor of Bee Culture magazine outlines your options for safe, non-lethal bee removal options that are available to you.